ParallelMaths/parallel/pages/9-16-puzzle-compendium.md

 ## 1. Dice puzzle

 ::: problem id=1_1 marks=3
-__1.1.__ Roll the dice in the way shown by the arrows – in other words, the dice moves from one square the next by rotating by 90 degrees around one edge.
+__1.1.__ Roll the dice in the way shown by the arrows – in other words, the dice moves from one square to the next by rotating by 90 degrees around one edge.
 When it lands on the final square, what number will be on top?

 ![](/resources/9-16-puzzle-compendium/1-dice.png)